marten-de-vries/is-optimizable/README.md

 Wishlist/TODO
 -------------

-- compound let assignment
+- compound let assignment - rare so not yet implemented
-- compound const assignment
+- compound const assignment - rare so not yet implemented
-- check arguments
-- check for .. in
+- check for .. in - it's efficiency is largely runtime dependant though.
-- smarter check for ``eval()``

 PRs welcome!